 Tip: Best Seller.
 One of the more influential books on using fundamental analysis is Benjamin Graham’s Security Analysis.
-First published in 1934, it has sold more than one million copies.
+First published in 1934, it’s now in its sixth edition and has sold more than one million copies.

 There is no shortage of analysis for anyone interested in investing.
-A search for the term “stock market analysis” turned up 200 million hits each on Google, Bing, and Yahoo.1
+A search for the term “stock market analysis” turned up 224 million hits on Google and well over 32 million hits each on Bing, and Yahoo.¹

 The majority of stock market analysis can be lumped into three broad groups: fundamental, technical, and sentimental.
 Here’s a close look at each.

 The goal of fundamental analysis is to determine whether a company’s future value is accurately reflected in its current stock price.